 We receive regular support from School Improvement Liverpool which is personalised to the training needs of our school.
 We ensure that everyone is supported in their areas for development.
 The Maths Lead attends termly Subject Leader Briefings with School Improvement Liverpool and engages with Local Cluster Group training each year.

-Liverpool Counts Quality Mark: As part of our continued efforts to achieve the Liverpool Counts Quality Mark we have nominated 2 maths ambassadors in each class.
+Liverpool Counts Quality Mark: As part of our continued efforts to build on the success of achieving the Gold Standard in the Liverpool Counts Quality Mark we have nominated 2 maths ambassadors in each class.
 These children are responsible for promoting maths in a positive way throughout the school.
 They help us to deliver the message that maths is an important skill for life.
 We have spent this year making every effort to involve the wider school community in maths.
 This involves parents playing TT Rock Stars, coming to talk to the children about maths in their job and achieving the National Numeracy Award.
 We have also involved the governing body who have talked to the children about how they use maths in their varied roles.

 We provide the children with a strong financial education by holding workshops led by HMRC and NATWEST bank.
 The children learn about taxes, budgeting, how we use money and fraud.

 Extra-Curricular: As part of our Extra-Curricular Maths activities we run board game, cookery and chess clubs so children can apply their skills in fun contexts.
 Some of these clubs are run by teachers or teaching assistants and some are run by children themselves.

 - Impact is evident in our most recent KS2 progress measures.

 - Children have quick recall of facts and procedures as well as the flexibility and fluidity to move between different contexts and representations of mathematics.